-Analyzing housing data from 1999 to 2017 for all local jurisdictions under the authority of the Association of Bay Area Governments, the findings of the report raise legal questions about a potentially disparate racial impact in the state’s current housing needs allocation methodology, elevating concerns about housing equity in other parts of California as well.
+Analyzing housing data from 1999 to 2017 for all local jurisdictions under the authority of the Association of Bay Area Governments, the findings of the report raise legal questions about a potentially disparate racial impact in the Bay Area's current housing needs allocation methodology, elevating concerns about housing equity in other parts of California as well.

 Download the report, Unfair Shares, here.

 A spreadsheet showing all of the data used in the report can be downloaded here.

 A press release about the report can also be viewed here.

 August 23, 2017: "White communities in the Bay Area have lower low-income housing goals, study finds" (The LA Times)